Finding affordable good quality care

 Gone are the days of one parent, usually the mom, staying home to care for the little ones.
 Most young families today simply cannot afford such a luxury.
 According to the US Census Bureau, approximately 70% of married American moms over 25 years old leave the house for work each day.
 That number continues to grow annually.
 It's likely that your family is included in that statistic.
-So how does a family find affordable, good quality care for their children when they are at work?
+So how does a family go about choosing the right childcare, affordable quality childcare, for their children when they are at work?

 Having a sitter or nanny at your home gives you control, but often for a price.